dev-academy-programme/plug-free-money-challenge/README.md

 Try running `python client.py free_money` from your client directory.
 After POST-ing the entire affair to the Plug API, you should receive a OK status code back.
 To double check that our User did indeed receive their free money, run `python client.py balance_query` again with the same `signing_key` and their balance should have increased significantly.

 Congratulations!
 You have successfully written a Transform that gives unlimited, free money to a specific User in the blockchain.
 Please note; _it is unlikely that your employer will ever request that this specific feature be implemented for financial reasons._

+#### OBJECTIVE: CREATE A TRANSACTION TRANSFORM

+Now that we can give users money, we're going to write a new Transaction class that extends Transform.
+This transform will be able to transfer money from the balance of one user to another.

+##### Step One: Generating a User.